Lumither/hiko/README.md

 ## Features (planed, under development)

-The tool offers the followimentng features:
+The tool offers the following features:

 - Configurable Monitoring Objects: You can configure the services to monitor by specifying their name, URL, and the string to search for or the expected HTTP response code.
 You can add, remove, or modify monitoring objects as needed.
 The monitoring objects will be displayed in alphabetical order based on their names.